tidyverse/tidyverse.org/content/blog/learn-tidyverse-ai/index.md

 </div>

 Both of these are welcome changes, but it can be surprising to a new learner why they're combined with updating the [`library()`](https://rdrr.io/r/base/library.html) call.
-This is happening because with each call Chat GPT is "trying again" -- it's not just editing the previous answer but it's regenerating an answer with additional context.
+This is happening because with each call ChatGPT is "trying again" -- it's not just editing the previous answer but it's regenerating an answer with additional context.

 ## Case study 2: Data cleaning

-The next example is a lot more vague as it's a task that, if someone asked me for help, I would reply with "Can you share the data with me?", but Chat GPT happily generates an answer.
+The next example is a lot more vague as it's a task that, if someone asked me for help, I would reply with "Can you share the data with me?", but ChatGPT happily generates an answer.
 That's probably one of the reasons why people love these tools, they never respond to a question with another question, at least not in my experience.

 Below is the prompt for this case study.
 I'll provide it with no background first so you can read it as the AI tool would "read" it without any background.